De Zeemeerman

 De Zeemeerman is a 1996 Dutch comedy film directed by Frank Herrebout.
 The movie revolves around a young man who has a hard time getting girls because he permanently smells of fish.
 The cure, offered by a mad professor, turns him into a male mermaid, or mer-man ('zeemeerman' in Dutch).

+The film received negative reviews from critics and was a box office bomb.
 According to 134,000 users of website moviemeter.nl, De Zeemeerman is the worst Dutch movie of all time, scoring #3 in the list of worst movies overall (with National Lampoon's Pledge This! in the number one spot).
 Ed Starink composed the main theme.